plowsec/android-ducky/README.md

 # How do I get setup ?
 * Root you android device
 * Check this link for device specific procedure : https://github.com/pelya/android-keyboard-gadget
 * Basically you will have to flash a new kernel to add HID keyboard support.
 Be sure to have TWRP or CWM Recovery otherwise the flashing process might not even start.
-If you don't have TWRP or CWM Recovery, you can simply download the appp Rashr.
+If you don't have TWRP or CWM Recovery, you can simply download the app Rashr.
 This requires root though.
 * You will need a terminal emulator, I recommend that you install Terminal IDE from the Play Store with Hacker's Keyboard (otherwise the app will crash for Android > 4.4).
 But you can also use JuiceSSH or whatever.
 * You will need cool payloads : https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads
 * chmod +x hid-gadget-test